 The Independent Commission on Banking (ICB) recommendations - implemented through the Banking Reform Act - proposed structural separation of systemically important banking groups in the United Kingdom, through the ring-fencing of critical domestic banking services from risks elsewhere in the financial system.
-In line with the ICB recommendations, ringfenced banks and large building societies will be required to have higher levels of capital.
+In line with the ICB recommendations, ring-fenced banks and large building societies will be required to have higher levels of capital.

-Accordingly, the UK legislation implementing the SRB requires the Financial Policy Committee (FPC) to establish a framework for an SRB that applies to ring-fenced banks, and large building societies that hold more than £25 billion in deposits and shares (excluding deferred shares).
-As indicated in the FPC leverage ratio policy statement, these firms would also be subject to an additional leverage ratio buffer (ALRB) rate, calculated at 35% of the SRB rate.1

-Following the FPC's articulation of the overall bank capital framework in the Supplement to the December 2015 Financial Stability Report, this document sets out the FPC's SRB framework.2 The FPC consulted on a draft framework in January 2016.
-Having carefully considered the comments received during the consultation period, the Committee decided to adopt as final a framework that was broadly the same as that on which it had consulted.3 In addition, in light of consultation responses on the potential impact of the SRB framework on the allocation of capital across groups, the FPC has made a recommendation to the Prudential Regulation Authority (PRA).
+Accordingly, the UK legislation implementing the SRB requires the Financial Policy Committee (FPC) to establish a framework for an SRB that applies to ringfenced banks, and large building societies that hold more than £25 billion in deposits and shares (excluding deferred shares).
+As indicated in the FPC leverage ratio policy statement, these firms would also be subject to an additional leverage ratio buffer (ALRB) rate, calculated at 35% of the SRB rate.
+1 draft framework in January 2016.
+Having carefully considered the comments received during the consultation period, the Committee decided to adopt as final a framework that was broadly the same as that on which it had consulted.
+In addition, in light of consultation responses on the potential impact of the SRB framework on the allocation of capital across groups, the FPC has made a recommendation to the Prudential Regulation Authority (PRA).
 That recommendation, which is set out in Chapter 4, seeks to ensure that there is sufficient capital within a consolidated group that includes a ring-fenced bank, and distributed appropriately across it, to address both global and domestic systemic risks.